Transudative Pleural Effusion

 A transudate is a clear pale-yellow fluid with low protein and lactate dehydrogenase (LDH) levels, pH usually >7.35, and low cell counts comprising mostly lymphocytes.

-Causes: Heart failure, cirrhosis, mitral stenosis, diseases of the pericardium, pulmonary embolism (rare), hypothyroidism, hypoalbuminemia, nephrotic syndrome, peritoneal dialysis, and urinothorax (presence of urine in the pleural cavity due to retroperitoneal leakage of urinoma).
+Causes: Heart failure (>80% of transudates), cirrhosis (10%), hypoalbuminemia, nephrotic syndrome, atelectasis, mitral stenosis, diseases of the pericardium, pulmonary embolism (rare), hypothyroidism, peritoneal dialysis, and urinothorax (presence of urine in the pleural cavity due to retroperitoneal leakage of urinoma).

 TreatmentTop

 Treatment is limited to management of the underlying condition.
-In patients with cirrhosis and recurrent transudative pleural effusions, consider transjugular intrahepatic portosystemic shunt (TIPS).
+Most transudates can be successfully treated with diuretics, making further investigations unnecessary.
+In patients with cirrhosis and refractory transudative pleural effusions, consider transjugular intrahepatic portosystemic shunt (TIPS) or liver transplant.

 We would love to hear from you